 Seed Choices and Placement

 When selecting several seeds to share the same mat, be sure to choose plants that have relatively similar germination and growth rates.
 Otherwise, the faster-growing plant may smother out the others.
 If you select flowers of varying heights, be sure to plant the shortest ones in the front of the bed and taller ones in the back.
-Consider whether you wish to your plants to appear in straight rows or be staggered for a more natural appearance.
+Consider whether you wish for your plants to appear in straight rows or be staggered for a more natural appearance.

 How to Use a Seed Mat

 Using a prepared seed mat is easy.
 Simply rake the earth and pull aside some soil or have some compost ready.
 Lay the mat out in the orientation you’d like, then cover with the recommended amount of soil or compost for the seeds on the mat (usually 1/4 inch or so).
 Water lightly and then continue to water daily as you would any fresh-planted seeds.